willfleury/metrics-agent/README.md

 The String representation as given by String.valueOf() of the parameter is used as the label value.
 That means for primitive types we perform boxing first and null objects will result in the String "null".
+Note the first variable on the stack is always the reference to "this" which means method parameters start at index 1.

+	@Counted (name = "service_total" labels = { "client:$1" }
+	public void callService(String client)

+Each time this method is invoked it will use the value of the "client" parameter as the metric label value.

 Note that we plan on supporting the ability to navigate object types to get child values like follows ($1.httpMethod) where $1 is the first method parameter and is e.g. of type HttpRequest.
 This means you are essentially doing HttpRequest.getHttpMethod().toString();

-We will also allow access to class field values as given using $fieldname synatx.
+We will also allow access to class field values as given using $fieldname syntax.

 ## Instrumentation Metadata